wallacepck/tp/docs/UserGuide.md

 <a id="viewing-help--help"></a>
 ### Viewing help : `help` [🔝](#table-of-content)

-Shows a message explaning how to access the help page.
+Shows a message with a URL to the help page.

 <img src="images/helpMessage.png" width="956" onclick="openModal(this)"/>